 Contrasting this is the number of infants wheeled around New York in strollers without sun protection, and the number of U.S. States still deciding at what age a child is permitted to use a tanning salon.

 What is no surprise is that while the new incidence of skin cancer is going down in Australia, it is steadily increasing in the United States.
 The prospect of changing a youth culture of Gym, Tan, Laundry seems daunting, but clearly the Australian model has proven that it is possible to change attitudes to safe sun practices.
 Further, Australians are well regarded as Subject Matter Experts on the Sun, so New Yorkers are more than likely to listen.

 Make a Tax Deductible Donation Today!

 Just click the image below and you can make a donation to support our #SlipSlopSlap #NYC using a secure online payment system.
 100% of the money raised goes directly into supporting #KoalaGiving 2019.

 Sid the Seagull, may be a popular character in Australia, but he is unlikely to grab the attention of Americans on social media However, our mascot Joey the Koala, is both instantly recognizable as Australian, and has proven very popular in our social media.

-In addition to the #SlipSlopSlap tactics we have created featuring Joey, our 2019 Creative Challenge art competition will target the creative members of our organization to submit artwork or animations featuring Joey, to heighten sun safety in 2020.
+In addition to our #SlipSlopSlap marketing tactics featuring Joey, our 2019 Creative Challenge art competition will target the creative members of our organization to submit artwork or animations featuring Joey, to heighten sun safety in 2020.
 The winner will receive a $500 cash grant, with two runners up receiving prizes.